Ceralor/telegram-azure-transcribe-bot/README.md

 You'll need a free (or paid) Azure account with a Speech Services resource.
 You can visit the [Azure Speech Services page](https://azure.microsoft.com/en-us/products/ai-services/ai-speech) to get started.
 Make sure to select Free Plan when creating the resource and NOT the pay-as-you-go option.

 Configure .env file with the following:
- - TELEGRAM_BOT_TOKEN: Token provided by botfather
+ - TELEGRAM_BOT_TOKEN: Token provided by [@BotFather](https://t.me/botfather)
  - TELEGRAM_BOT_ALLOWED_CHAT_IDS: optional comma-separated list of chat IDs that may use this bot
  - SPEECH_KEY: speech key from Azure speech service
  - SPEECH_REGION: region from Azure speech servce
- - LOG_LEVEL: optional, use strings from Python 'logging' such as INFO, WARN, DEBUG, ERROR
+ - LOG_LEVEL: optional, use strings from Python '[logging](https://docs.python.org/3.10/howto/logging.html)' such as INFO, WARN, DEBUG, ERROR

 ## Run in Docker